-All freshmen who are U.S. Citizens or Permanent Residents and who are fully admitted prior to May 1 will be automatically evaluated for awards based on the admission application.
+All first-years who are U.S. Citizens or Permanent Residents and who are fully admitted prior to May 1 will be automatically evaluated for awards based on the admission application.
 Admission awards do not require the submission of the Free Application for Federal Student Aid (FAFSA), but there are need-based scholarships do require a FAFSA on file.
 We recommend all incoming students complete the FAFSA the first year.

 Admission awards are determined by many factors including, but not limited to, the highest composite test score (we do not superscore) and the unweighted high school GPA.
 The composite test score for the SAT is a combination of the Critical Reading and Math portions of the exam.
 Our Office of Admissions is aware that testing has been impacted by COVID.

 Any new official test score or updated official GPA received before March 1 will be considered.
 Test scores must be submitted electronically to Mines from the testing agency.
 Official high school transcripts must be submitted to the Admissions Office for an updated GPA.

 Admission awards are designated specifically for tuition and fees for up to 4 years of undergraduate education and are based on residency classification; a change to residency will result in an adjustment to the amount.
 These awards are made possible through generous donations to our Mines Foundation.
 The Provost Award and President’s Merit Scholarship may be funded by a named Foundation Award.